Grand Canyon 3-D Tour

 The topographic map above from http://www.topozone.com

-old ridge that the river is now crossing.
-(The old ridge is the narrow
+shows the old ridge that the river is now crossing.
+(The old ridge

-of the peninsula.
+at the end of the peninsula.
 The Pearce Ferry take-out is off the

 An April 15, 1962 photograph at http://www6.nau.edu/library/scadb/imagedisplay.cfm?item_num=9383&type=Image